 Value trap signal 1: Weak profitability

 Because contracts are won through a process of competitive tendering, the lowest bidder is often the winner.
-As a result companies like Serco compete largely on price, which means that profits are very thin.
+As a result, companies like Serco compete largely on price, which means that profits are very thin.

 Back when I looked at Serco in May 2014, I didn’t look at profitability at all, so I completely missed this fact.
-It was the events at another holding (Tesco) and a subsequent article by Terry Smith in the Financial Times, which prompted me to look at profitability via return on capital employed (ROCE).
+It was the events at another holding (Tesco) and a subsequent article by Terry Smith in the Financial Times, that prompted me to look at profitability via return on capital employed (ROCE).

 As Serco had a low ROCE of 8.1%, which is only slightly above my minimum acceptable value of 7%, it would not have ranked so highly on the UKVI stock screen if ROCE had been part of the ranking calculation at the time.

-A lower price would have been required for the company to look attractive enough to buy, so I wouldn’t have bought in May 2014.
+A lower price would have been required for the company to look attractive enough to buy, so I wouldn’t have bought it in May 2014.
 Perhaps the stock wouldn’t have looked cheap enough until late 2014, by which time it may have been more obvious that trouble was coming, but I don’t know for sure.